 I aim to write a book which will be packed with useful information and amusing stories.
 I have kept bees for less than a decade and my operation is small scale, especially compared to my interviewees, but my mission is to question the real experts – those who have kept bees for a living over a lifetime – and let their knowledge and experience be my guiding light.
 I hope that the book will appeal to all beekeepers, including those who have been at it for years, and perhaps even the odd “civilian” (somebody who doesn’t regularly stick their hands into the nest of thousands of flying stinging insects).

-I expect the book to be in print towards the end of 2018/first half of 2019.
+I expect the book to be in print in the first half of 2019; the publisher is Zuntold.